Logo Voyage

 The Greek civilization has been recorded from the 9th century BC.
 Its early history is intertwined with legend, with the Trojan War described in the Iliad and the Odyssey, as a Greek foundation myth.

 The Roman Empire adopted much of Greek culture, including the pantheon.
+Many Greek gods and their associated backstories were assigned Roman counterparts from their own pantheon.
 Since Augustus, the Roman Empire had an imperial cult parallel with the polytheist belief.

 Since the Christianization of the Roman Empire in the 4th century, Christians have referred to the believers in other faiths than Judaism or Christianity as pagans, from Latin pāgānus ("rural").